Playwright, Director, and Occasional Actor

 Bill's most recently produced full-length play, It Came From Fukushima, reflects his fascination with political and economic realities: It Came From Fukushima is a comedic yet searing look at capitalism, the business of energy extraction, and the implications of corporate greed.
 The Fringe Review found the play to be "thought provoking" noting that "in between the well-timed humor there are deep seated environmental issues and serious provocations, so this is theatre that cleverly informs, which is always a good thing – and the characters are so interesting that the information and warnings are woven into the dialogue and visuals."

-Bill has directed many world- and west-coast premieres, and he has directed many established plays, Most recently, Bill has directed several world premiere one act plays which allowed him to collaborate with several playwrights to achieve their shared and individual artistic visions.
-Recent direction of one-act anthologies include PCSF Best Short Plays of 2020 and PCSF Best Short Plays of 2019, which were both produced by the Playwrights Center of San Francisco.
+Bill also directs plays that are not premieres.
 About his direction of Blessings: An Evening of Two Lee Blessing Plays, Back Stage West wrote: "Hyatt shines here as a director with an ear for language: The musicality of this piece is in perfect tempo, pitch and rhythm."
-Although Bill finds each directing engagement challenging and fulfilling, perhaps his most thrilling directorial experience was not an individual effort on an original play, but as one of many directors contributing to a staged reading of The Lysistrata Project (Ebell Theater, 2003), which was an international theatrical effort protesting the U.S. entry into Iraq.
+Perhaps his most thrilling directorial experience was not an individual effort on a fully-staged production, but rather a highly collaborative effort as one of many directors contributing to a staged reading of The Lysistrata Project (Ebell Theater, 2003), which was an international theatrical effort protesting the U.S. military entry into Iraq.

 Bill currently divides his time between the tech-savvy Silicon Valley and the wine drenched slopes of Sonoma County, but he always remembers fondly his roots in sunny, smoggy and "totally trafficated" Los Angeles.